Kommander of Kaos

 Kommander of Kaos is the second solo studio album released by Wendy O. Williams after her group, the Plasmatics, went on hiatus.
 The album was recorded in 1984 but not released until 1986.
 A live version of the Gene Simmons-penned "Ain't None of Your Business" appears on this album (the song previously appeared on her debut album).

-Lead guitarist Michael Ray (guitarist),or M. ray, was previously invited by Gene Simmons to record tracks on the Creatures of the Night Kiss album, and was later hired by Simmons to play guitar solos on the WOW album.
-Michael Ray (guitarist) composed and arranged music tracks on the Kommander of Kaos album.
-"Hoy hey (Live to rock)", "Pedal to the Metal", "Goin Wild", "Fight for the Right" and "(Work that Muscle) F**k that Booty".

-The Kommander of Kaos album has been re-released by several independent labels in recent years (such as Plasmatics Media and Powerage).
+The album has been re-released by several independent labels in recent years (such as Plasmatics Media and Powerage).